 The Exchange believes that offering Bitcoin Fund options will benefit investors by providing them with a relatively lower-cost risk management tool, which will allow them to manage their positions and associated risk in their portfolios more easily in connection with exposure to the price of Bitcoin and with Bitcoin-related products and positions.
 Additionally, the Exchange's offering of Bitcoin Fund options will provide investors with the ability to transact in such options in a listed market environment as opposed to in the unregulated OTC market, which would increase market transparency and enhance the process of price discovery conducted on the Exchange through increased order flow to the benefit of all investors.
-The Exchange also notes that it already lists options on other commodity-based ETPs, 45 which, as described above, are trusts structured in substantially the same manner as the Bitcoin Funds and
+The Exchange also notes that it already lists options on other commodity-based ETPs,46 which, as described above, are trusts structured in substantially the same manner as the Bitcoin Funds and essentially offer the same objectives and benefits to investors, just with respect to a different commodity (i.e., Bitcoin rather than precious metals) and for which the Exchange has not identified any issues with the continued listing and trading of commodity-backed ETP options it currently lists for trading.

-43 15 U.S.C.
+44 15 U.S.C.
 78f(b).

-44 15 U.S.C.
+45 15 U.S.C.
 78f(b)(5).